 Bilastine belongs to the class of medications called antihistamines.
-It may be used by people 12 year of age and older to treat symptoms of seasonal allergies, including sneezing, itchy and runny nose; itchy, red and watery eyes; and skin rash and irritations.
+It may be used by adults and children 4 years of age and older who weigh at least 16 kg, to treat symptoms of seasonal allergies, including sneezing; itchy and runny nose; itchy, red and watery eyes; and skin rash and irritations.

-Bilastine is also used to relieve symptoms associated with allergic skin conditions, including chronic hives and itching for people older than 18 years of age.
+Bilastine is also used to relieve symptoms associated with allergic skin conditions, including chronic hives and itching.

 It works by blocking the actions of one of the body's natural chemicals known as histamine.
 Histamine is responsible for many of the symptoms of an allergic reaction.
 The effects of bilastine may be noticed as early as one hour after taking this medication and last approximately 24 hours.

 This medication may be available under multiple brand names and/or in several different forms.
 Any specific brand name of this medication may not be available in all of the forms or approved for all of the conditions discussed here.
 As well, some forms of this medication may not be used for all of the conditions discussed here.

 Your doctor may have suggested this medication for conditions other than those listed in these drug information articles.
 If you have not discussed this with your doctor or are not sure why you are taking this medication, speak to your doctor.
 Do not stop taking this medication without consulting your doctor.

 Do not give this medication to anyone else, even if they have the same symptoms as you do.
 It can be harmful for people to take this medication if their doctor has not prescribed it.